TheRealDjElite/SopGenerator/README.md

 # SOP Generator

-⁂ _Applied learning prototype.
-Built with Python using AI assistance.
-Not a production system._
+⚠️ Applied learning prototype.
+Built with Python as a learning project.
+Not for production use.

-A Python-based tool to help remote teams generate clean, structured Standard Operating Procedures (SOPs) for recurring tasks and workflows.
+A Python-based tool that generates clean, structured Standard Operating Procedures (SOPs) for recurring tasks and workflows.

 ## 🔍 What It Does
 - Walks users through creating SOPs via command-line prompts
 - Outputs each SOP as a Markdown `.md` file with consistent formatting
-- Supports clear, reusable documentation for remote teams
+- Supports clear, reusable documentation for teams
-- Helps teams maintain operational consistency and readiness
+- Helps maintain operational consistency and readiness

 ## 🧰 Tools Used
 - Python 3